LauraBeatris/gympoint-web/README.md

   // 2 - Installing the dependencies
   yarn install

-  // 3 - Run de apllication (Be sure to have the API running locally) yarn start
+  // 3 - Run the apllication (Be sure to have the API running locally) yarn start

 ```